MicrosoftDocs/playfab-docs/playfab-docs/sdks/python/quickstart.md

 # Python quickstart

-This guide will help you make your first API call in Python 3.
+This quickstart was designed to assist you in making your first API call in Python 3.
 A native Python project can be used a few ways:

 - Stand-alone console Admin tools for maintaining your game.
   - The Python Sdk works great for a stand-alone Python program.